xapian/xapian/xapian-bindings/php7/docs/index.rst

 MatchAll and MatchNothing
 -------------------------

-In Xapian 1.3.0 and later, these are wrapped as static methods ``XapianQuery::MatchAll()`` and ``XapianQuery::MatchNothing()``.
+These are wrapped as static methods ``XapianQuery::MatchAll()`` and ``XapianQuery::MatchNothing()``.

-If you want to be compatible with earlier versions, you can continue to use ``new XapianQuery('')`` for MatchAll and
-``new XapianQuery()`` for MatchNothing.
+If you want to be compatible with version 1.2.x of Xapian's PHP5 bindings, you can continue to use ``new XapianQuery('')`` for MatchAll and ``new XapianQuery()`` for MatchNothing.